rlktradewright/tradebuild-platform/src/Docs/TradeBuild/readme.txt

 Appendix A  TradeBuild Version History
 ======================================

-Version 2.6.0.16  Released ??
-May 2007
+Version 2.6.0.??
+Released ??
+June 2007

 	NB: this version is not binary compatible with previous versions.
 All client applications will need to be recompiled.

+	Enhancement: the DataCollector program has been enhanced in the following ways:

+	- it can collect data for any number of instruments;

+	- information regarding the service providers to use and  the instruments to collect data for is contained in an XML configuration file;

+	- both tick and bar data can be collected simultaneously if the appropriate service providers are configured;

+	- it can be run with no visible user interface.

+	Enhancement: the Ticker class's writeToTickfile property has been removed.

+	Enhancement: the first argument to the Tickers class's 'add' method now has a new meaning.
+It is now a Long value which is interpreted as a bitmap specifiying options for the ticker to be created.
+These option values are taken from the new TickerOptions enum

+	replaced by a writeTickData method and a writingTickData read-only property.
+This is for consistency with the new writeBarData method and the corresponding writingBidAskBarData and
+	writingTradeBarData read-only properties.
+These methods can only be called before startTicker is called.

+	Enhancement: the TradeWright TradeBuild IB TWS Service Provider v2.6 component now interprets a clientId parameter value less than 0 to mean 'unspecified', in which case a random clientId is generated in the range 1879048192 to 2147483647.
+Passing the same negative value to more than one service provider in one process results in the same random clientId being used by all of them.

+	Enhancement: the TradeWright Utility Services component has the following additional classes:

-	Enhancement: the TradeWright Interval Timer Utilities Version 2 component has been enhanced to make more efficient use of Windows Multimedia Timers, which are limited to 16 per process.
-As a result IntervalTimer objects are not quite as accurate as before because they are now implemented on top of the timerlist mechanism which has additional overheads.
-Applications that need accuracy better than about 5 milliseconds should use the new BaseIntervalTimer object instead (which uses a dedicated timer).
+	Enhancement: the Interval Timer utilities formerly in the TradeWright Interval Timer Utilities component (and now integrated into the TradeWright Utility Services component) have been enhanced to make more efficient use of Windows Multimedia Timers, which are limited to 16 per process.
+As a result, IntervalTimer objects are not quite as accurate as before because they are now implemented on top of the TimerList mechanism which has additional overheads.
+Applications that need accuracy better than about 2 milliseconds should use the new BaseIntervalTimer object instead (which uses a dedicated timer).
+Note the following additional changes:

+		- the CreateTimerList global method has been removed

+		- there is a new GetGlobalTimerList method.
+This returns a process-wide TimerList.
+Note that the ItemExpired event is not raised by the global TimerList

+		- there is a new CreatePrivateTimerList global method.
+This should only be used when there is some reason why using the global TimerList is not viable, because each private TimerList uses a dedicated multimedia timer (which are limited by Windows to 16 per process)

+		- there are two new global methods, Wait and WaitUntilTime, which pause execution until the specified time has elapsed.
+		Any events raised during the wait are handled normally.
+When the wait completes, execution continues at the following line of code

+		- the TimerListItem object has new AddStatusChangeListener and RemoveStatusChangeListener methods that can be used to receive notifications of changes in TimerListItem status (ie expiration and cancellation)

+		- the TimerListItem's Expired event has been replaced by a StatusChange event

 	Enhancement: the global AddStudyLibrary method (in the TradeWright Study Utilities v2.6 component) has a new signature.
 This change